bielcardona/OTSun/doc/intro.rst

    given in :math:`\textrm{mm}^{-1}`).

--  ``WavelengthVolumeMaterial``, where the index of refraction is complex (:math:`\eta =n - i\kappa`) and depends on the wavelength of the ray.
+-  ``WavelengthVolumeMaterial``, where the index of refraction is complex (:math:`\tilde n =n - i\kappa`) and depends on the wavelength of the ray.
 These values are computed by interpolation from data given in tabulated form with rows
-   :math:`(\lambda, n(\lambda),\kappa(\lambda)`.
-Note that the imaginary
+   :math:`(\lambda, n(\lambda),\kappa(\lambda))`.
+Note that the
-   part of the refractive index is the so called the extinction coefficient, and the absorption coefficient is calculated by :math:`\alpha = 4 \pi \kappa / \lambda`.
+   imaginary part of the refractive index is the so called the extinction coefficient, and the absorption coefficient is calculated as :math:`\alpha = 4 \pi \kappa / \lambda`.
 The wavelengths are given in nanometers.

--  ``PolarizedThinFilm``, which represents a thin layer, such as an optical coating, where the thickness can not be considered as negligible in the simulation.
-The data values are given in tabulated form with rows
-   :math:`(\lambda, \theta, R_s(\lambda,\theta), R_p(\lambda,\theta), T_s(\lambda,\theta), T_p(\lambda,\theta))`,
-   where :math:`\theta` is the incidence angle, :math:`R` and :math:`T`
-   denote the power reflection and transmission coefficients respectively, and sub-indexes :math:`s` and :math:`p` denote respectively the perpendicular and parallel ray polarization.
+-  ``PolarizedThinFilm``, which represents a thin layer, such as an optical coating, where the thickness and light coherence (that enables interference) can not be considered as negligible in the simulation.
+The data values are given in tabulated form with rows :math:`(\lambda, \theta, R_s(\lambda,\theta), R_p(\lambda,\theta), T_s(\lambda,\theta), T_p(\lambda,\theta))`, where :math:`\theta` is the incidence angle, :math:`R` and :math:`T` denote the power reflection and transmission coefficients respectively, and sub-indexes :math:`s` and :math:`p` denote respectively the perpendicular and parallel ray polarization.
-   Wavelengths are given in nanometers and incidence angle in degrees.
+   Wavelengths are given in nanometers and incidence angles in degrees.
+   We remark that it is precisely in this case where the ray equations are complemented by the so-called fully-coherent medium transfer matrix formalism (TMM).

 -  ``PVMaterial``, which represents the active material in photovoltaic cells such as semiconductors or any other material with that functionality.
-This is the case of the “PV material” exposed in Section .
 The photo-absorption in such materials is characterized by their extinction coefficient.
-The values of the index of refraction :math:`(\eta =n - i\kappa)`, which depends on the light wavelength, are given in tabulated form as in the ``WavelengthVolumeMaterial`` case.
+The values of the index of refraction :math:`(\tilde n =n - i\kappa)`, which depends on the light wavelength, are given in tabulated form as in the ``WavelengthVolumeMaterial`` case.

 The ``SurfaceMaterial`` class
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~